Consumers are Plastic, for now

 Major corporations, governments, environmentalists, experts: the right people must come closer together and align their endeavours, be better for it and take each other’s views in earnest to chart out a plan for making plastic reusable or completely disposable.

-With ongoing research findings, the development of fully compostable packaging products, degradable plastic, an ever growing awareness among consumers and the use of better technology, we can bank on a better future in plastic management, and a more evolved and wholesome packaging industry.
+With ongoing research findings, the development of fully compostable sustainable packaging products, degradable plastic, an ever growing awareness among consumers and the use of better technology, we can bank on a better future in plastic management, and a more evolved and wholesome packaging industry.